jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 <img src="/assets/dl/gd.jpg" style="border:none;">
 </div>

-The X-axis is the value of $$ W $$ and the Y-axis is its corresponding average cost.
-(Since we are holding the other input as constant, we will ignore it for now.)
+The x-axis is $$ W $$ and the y-axis is the cost.
+Since we are holding $$ W_{2} $$ as a constant, we can ignore it in the equation below to simplify the discussion.

 $$
 J(W, b, h, y) = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
 $$

-Since the gradient at L1 is negative (as shown), we move $$ W_1 $$ to the right to find the lowest point.
+Since the gradient at L1 is negative, we move $$ W_1 $$ to the right to find the lowest point.
 But by how much?
-Let's compare the gradient for L1 and L2.
-We realize L2 has a smaller gradient. i.e. the change of $$ W2 $$ has a smaller impact on the change of cost compare to L1.
-Obviously, we want to change parameter proportional to how fast it can drop the cost.
-Therefore, the amount of adjustment for the parameters $$ (W_1, W_2) $$ should be proportional to its partial gradient at that point. i.e.
+L2 has a smaller gradient than L1. i.e. changing $$ W2 $$ has a smaller impact on cost compare to L1.
+Obviously, we update a parameter proportional to its impact.
+Therefore, adjustment for $$ (W_1, W_2) $$ is proportional to its partial gradient at that point. i.e.

 $$
 \Delta W_i \propto \frac{\partial J}{\partial W_i}